“Do I do a live launch or set up an evergreen funnel to sell my offer?”

 2. Evergreen Sales Event Promotion: This is the evergreen webinar, audio series, video series, etc. that you are inviting people to opt into, in order to solve one of their biggest (and current) pain points.

 Want to see this in action?
-Check out the Six-Figure Course Creator Audio Training – it’s all evergreen! 🙂
+Check out the Scale Beyond 1:1 with Courses Training – it’s all evergreen! 🙂

 3. Evergreen Sales Event: Once they opt-in, the training is automatically delivered to them.
 Much like a live launch, this is the value you are sharing that leads to a pitch at the end.